profiq/P2P-Tech-Roundtable/README.md

 - Everyone will be in a common slack channel and will have access to the [project board](https://github.com/profiq/P2P-Tech-Roundtable/projects/1).
 - We will vote on the next most important topic in the _TO DISCUSS_ column.
 - A topic owner will start the conversation with a 2 minute perspective.
 We will select topic owners either by round-robin or by topic volunteers.
-- We open the topic up for general discussion for 5 minutes.
+- Once the owner has introduced the topic, we discuss as a group for 5 minutes.
 - A timekeeper lets us know when 7 minutes have passed.
 - We roman vote
 - We either continue the discussion for another 7 minutes, or move on to the next topic